 Managing photo libraries can seem difficult on Mac because there is a bit of a learning curve.
 However, photo management tools for Mac like the ones outlined above will make it easier for you to organize your folders on Mac and arrange photos and even use advanced editing tools even for basic edits.

 With photo management software, you typically get what you pay for.
-While free software can help you with basic image management and organization functions, if you require advanced features, then you’re better off opting for a premium plan.
+While free software can help you with basic image management and organization functions and access photos, if you require advanced features, you’re better off opting for a premium plan.

 There are a lot of top open-source photo management tools that you can choose from, many of which have impressive features to help you store, organize, and manage your photos and image file formats.
 These include Nextcloud, Piwigo, DigiKam, and Lightzone.

 Best Photo Management Software Summary and Top Picks

 We’ve come to the end of this review on the best photo management software.

 The tools outlined here are most commonly implemented by creative, marketing, and media departments with ever-growing image collections.
 However, some are particularly suited to individuals, such as professional photographers with massive volumes of images to sort and organize.

 When selecting photo management software for yourself, you’ll first need to determine whether you need simple organizing and sorting functionality for all the same photos, additional image editing features, the ability to manage videos and other multi-media content, use photo downloader, variable and fixed costs, facial recognition and AI integrations, and availability of third-party plugins

 My Top Picks for Photo Management Software are: